 The 50K runs begin in the finish area.
-To calibrate the distance to exactly 50K, Deb Vomhof and her team (Trail Marking and Race Course Management), measures and re-measures distances and subtle changes are continuously made to the 50K race course to adjust for trail rerouting that takes place during the year.
+To calibrate the distance to exactly 50K, our Trail Marking and Race Course Management team measures and re-measures distances and subtle changes are continuously made to the 50K race course to adjust for trail rerouting that takes place during the year.
 The 50K course is marked with ORANGE ground flags.
 For simplicity, the 50K race course can be broken into two basic sections.

 Section 1 is an out to AS 9 (Horserider’s Camp) and back to the finish area at the Nordic trailhead.
 Your run on the Nordic Trail is short at only 1.6 miles to AS 3.
 Daya Pillay and his team will be staffing AS 3.
 From AS 3 you cross Bluff Road running up the horse trails for .5 miles until you reach Confusion Corner.
 Once you reach Confusion Corner you continue on the Ice Age Trail by going straight across the horse trail.
 Look for the Ice Age Trail markers (yellow painted rectangles on trees).
 You are on a high esker with nice views to your left and on your way to AS 8 and a visit with Jeff Weiss and his crew.

 From AS 8 you begin your climb of Indian Signal Hill (Bald Bluff on the map) to the highest point on the course.
 At the top, enjoy the view and the significance of this Native American spiritual site that (according to settler accounts in the mid-1800’s) attracted Native American peoples from as far away as Illinois and other Wisconsin areas.
 The very trails you run are the trails used by earlier peoples traveling to this site for centuries.